markhughes/gox/README.md

 # gox

+> Note: This has been updated to with with go 1.20+ and the new version of vecty

 ### gox is an extension of Go's syntax that let's you write HTML-style tags directly in your source code.

 #### In other words, it's JSX for Go.

-Write HTML-style tags directly in your Go source, and have them get transpiled into [Vecty](https://github.com/gopherjs/vecty) components that can be run with GopherJS or WebAssembly.
+Write HTML-style tags directly in your Go source, and have them get transpiled into [Vecty](https://github.com/hexops/vecty) components that can be run with GopherJS or WebAssembly.

 Okay take a look:

 ```
 package main

-import "github.com/gopherjs/vecty"
+import "github.com/hexops/vecty"

 type Page struct{
 	vecty.Core